 Use cases

-- Data manipulation: Extracting original data from HTML-encoded strings.
+- Data manipulation: Recovering original characters from an HTML-encoded attribute before further processing.

 Limitations

-- Incorrectly encoded strings can lead to decoding errors.
+- Incorrectly encoded input can cause decoding errors.

 Data select function